weaversa/cryptol-course/saw-python/README.md

 ```
 ### Postconditions and `points_to`

-Consider a contract for the third C function:
+Consider another implementation of the previous contract

 ```python
 def Array5AddAlias_Contract(Contract):